The DUI Process in San Francisco California

 • Information about how to challenge losing your license by requesting an Administrative Per Se (APS) hearing

 If you were a first time offender you were released from custody and were either advised of your arraignment date or told the date would be sent to you via mail.
-If you had a previous criminal conviction or were on probation you may have been forced to stay in jail until your arraignment which your San Francisco DUI attorneys can assist you with.
+You may want to look into options to assist, such as rehab from the West Coast Recovery Centers, as this is a good time to get your life back on track.
+If you had a previous criminal conviction or were on probation you may have been forced to stay in jail until your arraignment which our San Francisco DUI attorneys can assist you with.

 California DUI Law Explained